Job Title: Animal Care Attendant I

 The Animal Care Attendant I is an entry-level position in the Animal Care Department.
 The primary responsibility of this position is to care for all animals housed at the Sacramento SPCA.
 Primary duties consist of routine deep cleaning and spot cleaning to maintain sanitary animal housing, and assisting in the health and welfare of all of the animals at our shelter.

 This role requires an individual who can thrive in a fast-paced work environment, is detail-oriented and self-motivated to complete daily priorities.
 This role also requires an individual who enjoys working with all species of animals and wants to continue to learn and grow within the organization.
 Individuals in this classification represent Sacramento SPCA philosophies and procedures to internal and external customers and are expected to maintain a positive and compassionate environment for all humans and animals at the Sacramento SPCA.

 Essential Job Functions:

 - Cleans and disinfects animal cages, hallways, floors, walls, and isolation/quarantine areas throughout the shelter including routine deep cleaning and spot cleaning as needed.

 - Responsible for feeding, watering, walking, and exercising all shelter animals daily.

-- Responsible for daily and periodic checks regarding animal health, safety, cleanliness and overall well-being; reporting any significant problems immediately to the Animal Care Supervisor or a member of the Shelter Medicine team.
+- Responsible for daily and periodic checks regarding animal health, safety, cleanliness and overall well-being; reporting any significant problems immediately to the Animal Care Supervisor or a member of the Shelter Medical team.